Home Medicinal Chemistry Vitamins Vitamins and Minerals

 Chromium

-Chromium helps to enhance the action of insulin.
-It is also involved in the metabolism of carbohydrates, proteins, and fats.
+The trace mineral chromium helps to enhance the action of insulin.
+Chromium is also involved in the metabolism of carbohydrates, proteins, and fats.

 Copper

-Copper is a naturally occurring metal and an essential trace mineral that assists enzymes that produce energy for the body, break down and absorb iron, and build red blood cells, collagen, connective tissue, and brain neurotransmitters.
+Copper is a naturally occurring metal and an essential trace mineral that assists enzymes that produce energy for the body, break down, and absorb iron.
+This micronutrient also helps to build red blood cells, collagen protein, connective tissue, and brain neurotransmitters.

-It supports our normal brain development and immune functions.
-It is a component of the enzyme superoxide dismutase that dismantles harmful free radicals.
+Like other vitamins and minerals, copper supports our normal brain development and immune functions.
+This metal is a component of the enzyme superoxide dismutase that dismantles harmful free radicals.

 Fluoride

 Fluoride is a trace mineral used by your body in preventing and reversing dental caries and building strong teeth and bones.
-Children absorb fluoride more efficiently than adults because their teeth and bones are rapidly growing.
+Children absorb fluoride more efficiently than adults because their teeth and bones are growing rapidly.

 Iodine

-The trace mineral iodine is not made by the human body so must be obtained from food or taking supplements.
+The trace mineral iodine is not made by the human body, thus it must be obtained from food or by taking supplements.
 The important biological function of iodine is to make the thyroid hormones thyroxine and triiodothyronine.
 These two hormones play an important role in the creation of proteins and enzymes that regulate normal metabolic function.

-Iodine deficiency may inhibit the biological functions of these thyroid hormones and cause the medical conditions of hypothyroidism and hyperthyroidism.
+Iodine deficiency generally inhibits the biological functions of these thyroid hormones and causes the medical conditions of hypothyroidism and hyperthyroidism.

 Iron